Carpet & Upholstery Cleaning – the Pros & Cons of DIY vs Hiring Professionals to Do It For You

 Most of us choose to do the thing ourselves to save money.
 Places like Bunnings & Safeway hire carpet cleaning machines for $38.60 for 24 hours.
 You then need to buy detergents and de-foamer which will cost you about another $30.00.
 Obviously, the larger the area you are cleaning the more cleaning products you’ll need.

 Carpet cleaning is a good example of this.
 Our minimum fee is $100.00 which includes up to 25 square meters of carpet.
-This includes all the tools of the trade required, plus expert chemical knowledge to treat your carpets or upholstery with the respect they deserve.
-When hiring a professional, you won’t have to collect or return the machine or pay for excess cleaning products that are not needed and won’t last ‘til next time you want to clean.
+This includes all the tools of the trade required.
+Plus expert chemical knowledge to treat your carpets or upholstery with the respect they deserve.
+When hiring a professional. you don’t have to collect or return the machine or pay for excess cleaning products that are not for use and won’t last until the next time you want to clean.

 Using the right chemicals is key to a good job.
 Believe me, you don’t want to go applying any old chemical to your favourite couch, without knowing what you’re are doing.
 Different materials require different cleaning agents.
-The same applies for stains with different stains requiring even more different products, and remember to consider that different materials with different stains might require even more products – get my gist?
+The same applies to stains with different stains requiring even more different products.
+And remember to consider that different materials with different stains might require even more products – get my gist?

 One of the most common mistakes made when cleaning carpets & upholstery is leaving them over-wet.
 Inexperienced carpet cleaners often do this, so imagine how easy it’s going to be for a first-time carpet cleaner to do this?

-I’d say about 10 per cent of the calls we get are from people who have tried to clean things themselves that they have then made worse, leaving them with a cleanup bill far in excess of what the costs would have been had they called us in at the beginning.
+I’d say about 10 per cent of the calls we get are from people who have tried to clean things themselves that they have then made worse.
+Leaving them with a cleanup bill far in excess of the costs they called us in at the beginning.

-Warning at this point if you are tempted to clean yourself DO NOT USE Bi-Carb of Soda.
+Warning at this point if you want to clean yourself DO NOT USE Bi-Carb of Soda.
 It just makes a gluggy, gooey mess that’s hard to remove & won’t get rid of the stain you poured it on to try & remove.

-Another thing to consider when you’re thinking of hiring carpet cleaning equipment, is you don’t know what it’s been used for before.
+Another thing to consider when you’re thinking of hiring carpet cleaning equipment, is you don’t know how it was used for before.
 And more importantly, has it been properly sanitised before you’ve picked it up?
 One of the worst experiences we’ve come across in over 15 years of cleaning carpet, was the poor lady who hired a machine to clean her cream carpet, & turned it blue courtesy of the previous user who’d hired the machine to dye their carpet blue & failed to clean out the tank properly before they returned it!